MusicDin/kubitect/README.md

 All configuration files will be generated in `config/` directory, and one of them will be `admin.conf` which is actually a `kubeconfig` file.

-Test your cluster by displaying all cluster's nodes:
+Test if cluster is working by displaying all cluster nodes:
 ```
 kubectl --kubeconfig=config/admin.conf get nodes
 ```